Why couples struggle with meal planning

 Most meal planning advice is written for one person.
 It assumes one cook, one shopping list, one set of preferences.
 Couples have two of everything: two schedules, two appetites, two opinions on whether Tuesday should be tacos or pasta.
 That mismatch is what turns "let's plan dinner" into a daily 5pm question.

 A meal planning app for couples solves this by giving both partners the same view of the week, the same shopping list, and the same library of meals you both actually like.
-The trick is the routine, not the tool.
-Here is the 15-minute version.
+In DuoDine, the plan itself can take a few seconds: randomise the week, shuffle anything that does not fit, and shop from the list it creates.

 Pick a fixed time once a week.
 Sunday afternoon is common, but the slot matters more than the day.
-Sit down together, even if you live together, and run through these four steps.
+Open the planner together, even if you live together, and run through these four steps.

 Before adding meals, look at your calendars.
 Which nights are busy?
 Which night does one of you cook alone?
 Which night do you usually order in anyway?
 Mark the constraints first so you do not plan a slow-cooked stew on the night you both work late.

 Most couples have a handful of meals they both love and rotate week to week.
-Pull those in first.
-A shared meal library makes this thirty seconds: tap, tap, tap.
+DuoDine can pull from that shared meal library and fill the week in seconds.
 If you do not have a library yet, start one.
 Even a list of ten meals you both enjoy is enough to cover most weeks with two repeats and three new picks.

 A good meal planning app for couples turns the plan into a categorised shopping list automatically.
 Whichever partner is going to the shops gets the list on their phone, the other can add to it during the week, and items tick off in real time.
 No more "did you remember the basil?" texts at the supermarket.